 Fees, Billing and Insurance

-Clients with traditional indemnity insurance, or any type of out-of-network coverage, are eligible for insurance reimbursement for the cost of services.
-Clients are encouraged to speak to their insurance provider prior to obtaining services in determining the exact nature of their policy, the proper protocol for submitting claims, and the expected reimbursement rate.
+Clients with out-of-network insurance coverage are eligible for reimbursement based on their plan.
+Clients are encouraged to speak to their insurance provider in determining the nature of their policy, proper protocol for submitting claims, and expected reimbursement rate.

 Quick Response Substance Abuse Evaluation: Cost – $395, includes a 1.5-hour clinical interview, drug test, contact with all necessary third parties (school, employer, attorney, etc.), and a letter stating the evaluation findings and treatment recommendations. – Payment is required at the time of the evaluation.